Fault & Liability

-Thus, it’s likely that the defendant (in an effort to minimize their liability) and a Los Angeles personal injury lawyers will argue that you were also negligent and contributed to the accident at-issue — you can overcome these defense arguments by showing that you did not actually commit negligence, and that, even if you were negligent, the negligent acts did not contribute to the accident.
+Thus, it’s likely that the defendant (in an effort to minimize their liability) and personal injury lawyers will argue that you were also negligent and contributed to the accident at-issue — you can overcome these defense arguments by showing that you did not actually commit negligence, and that, even if you were negligent, the negligent acts did not contribute to the accident.

 We have a proven track record of success as personal injury litigators.
-Over the years, we have gained a reputation among Los Angeles personal injury law firms as willing and able litigators — we have recovered millions in damages for our clients (through settlement and trial litigation).
+Over the years, we have gained a reputation among personal injury law firms as willing and able litigators — we have recovered millions in damages for our clients (through settlement and trial litigation).
 Our experiences trying cases to conclusion gives us significant leverage throughout the litigation process — quite simply, defendants (and opposing counsel) must treat our clients’ claims with the seriousness those claims deserve.